Snap Poll: What Experts Make of Trump’s Foreign Policy

 Graphics by C.K.
 Hickey.

-Susan Peterson is the Wendy and Emery Reves professor of government and international relations and the co-director of the Global Research Institute at William & Mary.
+Susan Peterson is the Wendy and Emery Reves professor of government and international relations and co-director of the Global Research Institute at the College of William & Mary, and a co-editor of Bridging the Theory-Practice Divide in International Relations, from Georgetown University Press.

-Ryan Powers is an assistant professor of international affairs in the School of Public and International Affairs at the University of Georgia.
+Ryan Powers is an assistant professor of international affairs at the University of Georgia’s School of Public and International Affairs and a co-editor of Bridging the Theory-Practice Divide in International Relations, from Georgetown University Press.
+Twitter: @rmpowers